atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 When a station is selected (on the map or in the drop-down list on the sidebar), the graph of the expected time series is displayed (Figure below).
 This graph corresponds to the selected method when clicking on the station.
 The display options (in the upper left panel) are as follows:

-- The 3 classical quantiles (20%, 60%, 90%) in the form of thick blue lines.
+- The three classical quantiles (20%, 60%, 90%) in the form of thick blue lines.
 - Every tenth of a quantile as a grey surface
-- All analogues in the form of small grey crosses
+- All analogs in the form of small grey crosses
-- The 10 best analogues as yellow - orange - red crosses.
+- The ten best analogs as yellow - orange - red crosses.
 The colors are proportional to the rows of the analogs.
 Red is for the best analog and yellow for the 10th.
-- The 5 best analogues according to the same principle.
+- The five best analogs according to the same principle.
-- The value for a 10 years return period in the form of a red line.
+- The value for a ten years return period in the form of a red line.
 - The values of different return periods.
 - Traces of the previous forecasts.